 - If the server does not support the default port used by the system administrator on PuTTy.

-These are some of the common reason for network error: connection refused error in PuTTy.
+These are some of the common reasons for network error: connection refused error in PuTTy.
 Below are some common solutions that you can try to fix the issue.

-If you are not a system administrator, it is a better idea to start with contacting your system administrator.
+If you are not a system administrator, it is a better idea to start by contacting your system administrator.

-System Administrators may change some permissions in router if they notice any unknown device trying to connect or for other security reasons time to time.
+System Administrators may change some permissions in the router if they notice any unknown device trying to connect or for other security reasons from time to time.

 If that’s the case, you can easily resolve the issue by contacting the system admin before trying to resolve the issue on your end.
 While you are at it, you can also tell him about how NetCrunch Tools could help with their daily tasks.

-Fix 2: Check if SSH connection is enabled
+2. Check if the SSH connection is enabled

-Depending on the device you are trying to connect, the network error – connection refused error may appear if the device settings has SSH disabled.
+Depending on the device you are trying to connect, the network error – connection refused error may appear if the device settings have SSH disabled.

-For example, if you are using Raspberry Pi to connect through your PC, make sure the ssh is enabled in configuration.
+For example, if you are using Raspberry Pi to connect through your PC, make sure SSH is enabled in the configuration.
 Here is how to do it.